acquiesce [ ak-wee-es ] (from Dictionary.com)

 “And he said, Abba, Father, all things are possible unto thee; take away this cup from me: nevertheless not what I will, but what thou wilt.”
 Mark 14:36.

-The world has taught us that we are to be exalted as gods and that we are entitled to prosperity, happiness and pleasure.
-That is the will of many.
+The world has taught us that we are to be exalted as gods and that we are ENTITLED to prosperity, happiness and pleasure.
+That is the will of man and many false preachers preach this FALSE “prosperity gospel”.
 However, as Jesus teaches, we are to do The Father’s Will.
-And even though this may cause us discomfort or pain, we must TRUST God.
-Our Father knows what’s best for us.
-As Jesus Christ died IN the flesh for the sins of the world, we must truly believe in Him, so that our spirit may be born again.
-Jesus said:
+And even though this may cause us to suffer, we must TRUST God and SEEK FIRST, HIS KINGDOM.

 “Marvel not that I said unto thee, Ye must be born again.”
 John 3:7.